mstop4/bomino/README.md

 - **Marathon** - Clear a set number of minos with increasing gravity and go for a high score.
 - **Piece Trial** - Given a limited number of pieces, how many bonus points can you get from forming big bombs, twists, and large multi-line fills?
 - **Sprint** - Clear a set number of minos as fast as you can.
+- **Dig** - Clear a set number of lines of garbage with a few pieces as possible.
+- **Sprint** - Waves of garbage are periodically added to the well, becoming increasing intense as time passes.
+How long can you last before topping out?

 ## Download